ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/graphql-server.md

 |<img src="/images/graphql-query.png" width="75%" />|<img src="/images/graphql-ast.png" />|
 |-------|-----|

-after parsed we will have an Abstract Syntax Tree (AST) like the one in the right side
+after parsed we will have an Abstract Syntax Tree (AST) like the one represented in the right side (See the full AST in [astexplorer.net](https://astexplorer.net/#/gist/2f6f3c0ebf13bfaf93222956d0817bfb/4aad8494e364c620c85a77591f52bc08aef0d5dd))

 In this example, the **root** Query type is the entry point to the AST and contains two fields, `user` and `album`.